 National Dropout Prevention Center Network and National Dropout Prevention Center for Students with Disabilities (outside source)

 NSPC/N and NDPC-SD provide knowledge and promote networking for researchers, practitioners, policymakers and families to increase opportunities for youth in at-risk situations to receive the quality education and services necessary to successfully graduate from high school.
-The center maintains a database of model programs that have been found to be effective.

 National High School Center (outside source)

 The National High School Center, based at the American Institutes for Research, provides the latest research, user-friendly tools and products, and high-quality technical assistance on high school improvement issues.